microsoft/ExperimentTools/docs/xt/topics/xt_config_file.rst

 Config File Section: After Files
 ********************************

-The **after-files** section defines the set of XT properties that control the uploading of run-related files after the run has completed.
+The **after-files** section defines the set of XT properties for uploading run-related files after the run has completed.

 The **after-files** properties include:

     **after-dirs**
-        A list of directories that define the files to be captured and uploader after a run has completed. the directories are specified relative to the working directory of the run (which is set by the XT controller).
-Any directory can optionally include a wildcard name as its last node, to match files in the specified directory.
+        A list of directories that define the files to be captured and uploaded after a complete run.
+You specify the directories relative to the working directory of the run, which is set by the XT controller.
+Any directory can optionally include a wildcard name as its last node, to match all files in the specified directory.

         You can use the special wildcard **\*\*** to specify that the directory should be captured recursively (processing all subdirectories of all subdirectories).

     **after-upload**
         Normally set to True, meaning that the contents of the **after-files** should be captured and uploaded to the XT storage associated with the asociated run.
-If set to False, no files will be captured/copied.
+If set to False, no files will be captured and copied.

 An example of the **after-files** section: